-Louise has spent several years working hands-on with film and online video production.
+Louise has spent several years working hands-on with film, online video and audio production.

 “The Kleptocrats” — the feature-length film she wrote and executive produced — was debuted at NYC Doc Fest in 2018, aired on the BBC and toured to festivals in Australia, Europe and elsewhere.
 It was sold to Sony and Starz and can now be streamed on Apple and Amazon.
 The film grew out of one of Louise’s investigations, which led to a grand jury investigation, a $3.9 billion fine levied on Goldman Sachs, the criminal conviction of Malaysia’s prime minister and other impact around the world.
 Louise was active in storyboarding the film, handling many of the interviews and film shoots and navigating legal and publicity matters.
 Some of her own footage and photography was also used in the film.